San Teoctisto Igumeno Engraving by Sadeler in Venice 1598

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also the Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
 Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+There was also an interest in mythology and antiquity, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for elegant antique pieces suitable for your interior.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of prestigious antique furniture is originality.
+And this is ultimately crucial for buyers, as the market is flooded with many forgeries.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details